academic-templates/tex-course-index-template/README.md

 The goal of this template is to provide a way to write very condensed indexes typically for courses with multiple books.
 It leverages [LaTeX indexing](https://en.wikibooks.org/wiki/LaTeX/Indexing) by using a `.idx` file for organizing the index entries.
 The way this template can be used is by directly editing the `.idx` file.

+> See folder [`examples`](examples/) for some real-life indexes which have already desmontrated their effectiveness.

 ## Structure

 The template is structured in the following way:

 - `main.tex`: This is the main TeX file to be compiled.
 No need to edit this file unless you require to adapt the layout of the course index.
 - `main.idx`: This holds the index entries of the books of the course to be indexed.
-- `data.tex`: This defines a few course-related variables (title, code and date) to be used in `main.tex`.
+- `data.tex`: This defines a few course-related variables (title, code, date and version) to be used in `main.tex`.
 - `lib`: This folder contains the images called in `main.tex` and for use in `main.idx` (useful e.g. for mentioning that a tool is only for linux ; then use the `\linux` command in the `\indexentry`).

 ## Compilation